SarfasAkther/social_media_youtube-/README.md

 # 🎬 Social Media YouTube Clone (Django Project)

-A mini YouTube-like web app built with Django.
+A mini YouTube-like web app built with Django REST API
 Users can upload videos, create channels, like, subscribe, and more!

 ---